 As a result, luxury hotels and high-end travel companies are reviewing their marketing strategy to appeal to the affluent Millennial consumers and offer experiences that go beyond an airline ticket or a hotel room.

 Luxury travel and hospitality marketing for the baby boomers used to be all about glossy images of Gen X couples sipping cocktails by the pool.
 That narrative isn’t working with younger generations.
-Brands now need new visions if they want to spark the interest of the Millennial affluent travellers.
+Brands now need new visions if they want to spark the interest of the Millennial affluent travelers.
 The generation raised on individualism, independence and Instagram seeks authenticity and shareability above all.

-Authentic luxury travel experience appeals to affluent Millennial travellers
+Authentic luxury travel experience appeals to affluent Millennial travelers

 Affluent Millennials planning a luxury vacation are increasingly inspired by stories of authenticity and truthfulness.
 They want to experience the history and traditions of the country they visit.
-Environmental sustainability and social responsibility also play an important role in providing a sentiment of authenticity that appeals to younger affluent travellers.
+Environmental sustainability and social responsibility also play an important role in providing a sentiment of authenticity that appeals to younger affluent travelers.

-High-end travel companies such as Scott Dunn see their sales for luxury travel experience grow exponentially as Millennials replace Baby Boomers as their primary clientele.
-Younger travellers are more interested in experiencing a digital detox retreat in Bhutan, for example, than sitting by a hotel beach in Thailand.
+High-end travel companies such as Scott Dunn see their sales for luxury travel experiences grow exponentially as Millennials replace Baby Boomers as their primary clientele.
+Younger travelers are more interested in experiencing a digital detox retreat in Bhutan, for example, than sitting by a hotel beach in Thailand.
 Providing an experience that is rooted in something real and unique is a critical selling point for that generation.
 These are contributing elements to creating an authentic experience that can be talked about, photographed, and shared on social media.

 Instagram-friendly destinations see an increase in Millennial affluent visitors

 Social media, and Instagram in particular, have provided a significant boost in hospitality spending for countries that were able to tap into influencer marketing and picture-perfect experiences.
 Iceland, Jordan, and New Zealand are some of the new destinations that were able to take advantage of the craving for original and beautiful travel experiences from Millennials.